LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/README.md

 ![Untitled](https://github.com/LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/assets/128201733/087e0adb-ee40-4dfd-9d5a-8bb12a7c9ecc)
 8)

-Overall, this shpae is different than the Playtime forever, there seems to be more negative reviews as playtime increase, but there is a peak at the low end of the graph.
+Overall, this shape is different than the Playtime forever, there seems to be more negative reviews as playtime increase, but there is a peak at the low end of the graph.
 Perhaps recent playtime is not attributal to more reviews.

 ![Untitled](https://github.com/LM-UCSD/DSC232R-Spring-2024---Steam-Reviews/assets/128201733/26560247-06ee-4271-8eff-6f128d4f5ebb)